Child Anxiety

 - Complains about physical concerns and problems such as headaches and stomachaches.

-- Avoidance of stressful situations such as tests and exams or interactions with others.
+- Avoids stressful situations such as tests and exams or interactions with others.

 - Clingy behavior in young children.